Termination of Service Policy

-Information concerning properly exiting from the University can be located on the MyMcNeese Portal under the Employee Tab information.
-(SEE EXIT/CHECKOUT PROCEDURES)
+Information concerning properly exiting from the University can be located in the MyMcNeese Portal on the (HR) Exit Checkout Procedures card.

-Non-reappointment of tenure-track personnel generally originates at the departmental level with recommendations passing successively to the dean, the Vice President for Academic Affairs and Enrollment Management, and the President.
-The department head is responsible for notifying the dean concerning non-renewal of a staff/faculty member.
-The dean is responsible for sending his/her recommendation to the Vice President for Academic Affairs and Enrollment Management prior to the date on which the department head is to notify a faculty member of his/her non-reappointment.
-The Vice President for Academic Affairs and Enrollment Management must be notified prior to the department head notifying the faculty member.
-The Department Head provides written notice of the decision not to reappoint to tenure-track faculty members according to the schedule mandated by the University of Louisiana System.
+Non-reappointment of tenure-track personnel generally originates at the departmental level with recommendations passing successively to the dean, the provost and vice president for academic affairs and enrollment management, and the president.
+The department head is responsible for notifying the dean concerning non-renewal of a faculty/staff member.
+The dean is responsible for sending their recommendation to the provost and vice president for academic affairs and enrollment management prior to the date on which the department head is to notify a faculty member of their non-reappointment.
+The provost and vice president for academic affairs and enrollment management must be notified prior to the department head notifying the faculty member.
+The department head provides written notice of the decision not to reappoint to tenure-track faculty members according to the schedule mandated by the University of Louisiana System.

 Non-tenured academic staff may be terminated for cause.
 Termination of this type may be immediate.

 - Instructors, visiting faculty, clinical faculty, and other special appointees on fixed term appointments (specifying beginning and ending dates) are employed on term contracts and are not covered by 1, 2, and 3 above.
 Non-renewal of these appointments does not require advance notice.
-In the specific case of program discontinuance, an instructor or other non-tenure track faculty may be terminated upon one (1) month notice.
+In the specific case of program discontinuance, an instructor or other non-tenure track faculty may be terminated upon one-month notice.

 Tenured Academic Staff

 Tenured faculty may be terminated for cause.
-Cause for discharge, termination of an appointment, or demotion in faculty rank shall consist of conduct seriously prejudicial to the college or university system such as infraction of law or commonly accepted standards of morality; failure to follow proper orders; violation of institutional, Federal, State, or Board rules and regulations; neglect of duty; incompetence or other conditions such as unsatisfactory performance that impair discharge of duties and the efficiency of the institution.
+Cause for discharge, termination of an appointment, or demotion in faculty rank shall consist of conduct seriously prejudicial to the college or university system such as infraction of law or commonly accepted standards of morality; failure to follow proper orders; violation of institutional, federal, state, or ULS rules and regulations; neglect of duty; incompetence or other conditions such as unsatisfactory performance that impair discharge of duties and the efficiency of the institution.
 Financial exigency also constitutes cause as does program discontinuance.
 The foregoing enumeration of causes shall not be deemed exclusive.
 However, action to discharge, terminate, or demote shall not be arbitrary or capricious, nor shall it infringe upon academic freedom.
-Faculty receiving unsatisfactory performance ratings in the Annual Performance Review for two consecutive years or three in five years ratings are subject to termination.
+Faculty receiving unsatisfactory performance ratings in the annual performance review for two consecutive years or three in five years ratings are subject to termination.

-As described in the American Association of University Professors Statement on Professional Ethics, faculty should conduct themselves in such a manner as to hold before their students and colleagues the best scholarly and ethical standards of their discipline.
-Faculty should demonstrate respect for students as individuals, foster honest academic conduct and ensure their evaluations of students reflect each student’s performance.
+- Professional Ethics: As described in the American Association of University Professors Statement on Professional Ethics, faculty should conduct themselves in such a manner as to hold before their students and colleagues the best scholarly and ethical standards of their discipline.
+Faculty should demonstrate respect for students as individuals, foster honest academic conduct, and ensure their evaluations of students reflect each student’s performance.

-Minor instances of insubordination or neglect of duty normally would be addressed through the annual evaluation process.
-In circumstances where a tenured faculty member is unable or unwilling to carry out the normal duties of employment, the faculty member may be subject to termination or other severe sanction.
+- Incompetence, Insubordination, or Neglect of Duty: Minor instances of insubordination or neglect of duty normally would be addressed through the annual evaluation process.
+In circumstances in which a tenured faculty member is unable or unwilling to carry out the normal duties of employment, the faculty member may be subject to termination or other severe sanction.

 University Faculty Review Panel

-The President shall appoint an Ad Hoc Faculty Review Committee of faculty members to review and hear the circumstances regarding termination or demotion in rank of a tenured faculty member.
-The faculty member being terminated or demoted shall be entitled to a hearing before the committee and the charges against him/her shall be stated in writing and delivered to him/her at least five days before appearing before the Ad Hoc Faculty Review Committee.
-The Committee chair shall forward the committee’s findings to the President who shall make the final determination.
+The president shall appoint an ad hoc Faculty Review Committee of faculty members to review and hear the circumstances regarding termination or demotion in rank of a tenured faculty member.
+The faculty member being terminated or demoted shall be entitled to a hearing before the committee, and the charges against them shall be stated in writing and delivered to them at least five days before appearing before the committee.
+The committee chair shall forward the committee’s findings to the president who shall make the final determination.
 The committee function is to provide due process in cases for termination or demotion in rank of a tenured faculty member.

 Appeal to the University of Louisiana System Board of Supervisors

-Except in cases where termination occurs pursuant to financial exigency or program discontinuance, the faculty member being terminated or demoted may petition the University of Louisiana System Board within 30 days of being informed of the institutional decision for a review.
-No official action shall be taken by the institution until a final determination is made by the Board.
+Except in cases where termination occurs pursuant to financial exigency or program discontinuance, the faculty member being terminated or demoted may petition the ULS Board of Supervisors within 30 days of being informed of the institutional decision for a review.
+No official action shall be taken by the institution until a final determination is made by the board.
 The purpose of the review is to determine if an appropriate process has been provided to the grievant, not to review particular circumstances or outcomes.
-Following this review, the grievant will be notified of the Board’s decision.
+Following this review, the grievant will be notified of the board’s decision.

-All unclassified administrative staff members shall hold their administrative positions at the pleasure or will of the Board of Supervisors for the University of Louisiana System.
+All unclassified administrative staff members shall hold their administrative positions at the pleasure or will of the ULS Board of Supervisors.

-Job descriptions for the President and other administrators are on file in the Office of Institutional Research and Effectiveness and in Human Resources and Student Employment.
+Job descriptions for the president and other administrators are on file in the Office of Institutional Research and Effectiveness and the Office of Human Resources and Student Employment.

-Any employee whose status changes from a twelve-month to a nine-month salary basis shall be offered a salary consistent with similar positions at the institution, at similar SREB institutions, or as approved by the Board.
+Any employee whose status changes from a 12-month to a nine-month salary basis shall be offered a salary consistent with similar positions at the institution, at similar SREB institutions, or as approved by the ULS Board of Supervisors.
 This policy applies to administrative position changes only.